MattSzymonski/See-Grass/README.md

 # See Grass - Eye Care Reminder Extension

-A Chrome extension that reminds you to rest your eyes and take breaks from screen time.
+A Chrome extension that reminds you to rest your eyes and maybe go see some grass to take a break from screen time.

 ## Features